WMOT

-WMOT (89.5 FM) is a public radio station serving the metropolitan Nashville, Tennessee market.
-Licensed to Murfreesboro, Tennessee, it is owned by the Middle Tennessee State University alongside WMTS-FM (88.3 FM), with studios for both stations located in the College of Media and Entertainment on campus and an East Nashville studio at Riverside Revival on the BOE Foundation campus.
-WMOT's transmitter is located south of Gladeville, Tennessee.
+WMOT (89.5 FM) is a public radio station serving the metropolitan Nashville, Tennessee area.
+Licensed to Murfreesboro, Tennessee, it is owned by Middle Tennessee State University, alongside WMTS-FM (88.3 FM).
+Studios are located at the Scott Borchetta College of Media and Entertainment and at Riverside Revival on the BOE Foundation campus.
+WMOT's transmitter is located on Underwood Road in Mount Juliet, Tennessee, south of Gladeville.
+Due to this location, WMOT's signal is strongest in Nashville and surrounding counties.
 It broadcasts an Americana-based format branded as Roots Radio.

-Due to its location, WMOT's signal is strongest and clearest in Nashville and surrounding counties.

 History

-Originally started in April 1969 employing various forms of pop and rock music that was aimed at a student listenership, WMOT ran a full-time jazz music format between 1982 and 2009, aimed at a somewhat larger, more adult audience.
-By the late 2000s, WMOT was one of only a handful of U.S. public radio stations employing a jazz format full-time, without filling much of the broadcast day with news and other genres.
-At various times in the station's history, it has broadcast MTSU football and basketball games as well; WMOT has broadcast those athletic contests mainly because of the lack of interest from commercial stations in the immediate Murfreesboro or Nashville markets in doing so.
+WMOT began broadcasting in April 1969 as a noncommercial educational station operated by Middle Tennessee State University (MTSU).
+It originally broadcast various forms of pop and rock music targeting student listeners.
+Between 1982 and 2009, WMOT ran a full-time jazz music format targeting a broader audience.
+By the late 2000s, WMOT was one of only a few U.S. public radio stations employing a jazz format full-time, usually without including other music genres or news.
+At various times in the station's history, it has broadcast MTSU football and basketball games, when these were not being covered by commercial stations in the immediate Murfreesboro and Nashville areas.

-In 1995, the MTSU student government body started another college radio station, WMTS-FM, to serve the campus audience and allow students to program music for their peers.
+In 1995, the MTSU student government body created another college radio station, WMTS-FM, to serve the campus audience and allow students to program music for their peers.

-In 2008, WMOT lost its annual grant from the Corporation for Public Broadcasting (CPB), due to a number of factors.
-This loss of revenue, along with appropriations cuts by the state of Tennessee, prompted MTSU officials to consider discontinuing the station in early 2009.
-However, in late 2009, the university decided to instead merge WMOT's operations into a consortium with the other MTSU media (such as WMTS and the student newspaper) titled the Center for Innovation in Media, with consequent reductions in the station's subsidy, to avoid closing it down.
+In 2008, WMOT lost its annual grant from the Corporation for Public Broadcasting (CPB) due to its small staff size, audience, and fundraising campaign.
+The subsequent loss of revenue, along with budget cuts by the state of Tennessee, prompted MTSU officials to consider discontinuing the station in early 2009.
+However, in late 2009, the university decided to merge WMOT's operations into a consortium with other MTSU media projects as part of The Center for Innovation in Media.
+This merged WMOT with WMTS, the MTSU student newspaper, and other media-focused student organizations.
+In tandem with consequent reductions in the station's subsidy, these changes helped MTSU to avoid shutting down the radio station.